University of Chicago Law School: D'Angelo Law Library

-The D'Angelo Law Library is part of the greater University of Chicago library system.
+The D'Angelo Law Library is part of the University of Chicago Library system.
 Renovated in 2006, it features a second-story reading room.
 The Law Library is open 90 hours per week and employs 11 full-time librarians and 11 additional managers and staff members.
 It has study space for approximately 500 people, a wireless network and 26 networked computers.
 It contains over 700,000 volumes of books, with approximately 6,000 added each year, including materials in over 25 languages, and primary law from foreign countries and international organizations.

-Admissions and cost
+Admissions and costs

-Admission to the J.D. program is highly competitive: in 2021, the law school enrolled 175 students from an applicant pool of 6,514.
+In 2021, the law school enrolled 175 students from an applicant pool of 6,514.
 Overall, the acceptance rate was 11.91% For the entering class of 2024, the 25th and 75th LSAT percentiles were 169 and 175, respectively, with a median of 172.
 The 25th and 75th undergraduate GPA percentiles were 3.82 and 3.98, respectively, with a median of 3.91.

-Admission into the LL.M. program is also competitive: in 2020, the law school reported that it had received approximately 1,000 applications for 80 positions.
+In 2020, the law school reported that it had received approximately 1,000 applications for 80 positions.

 The total cost of attendance (indicating the cost of tuition, fees and living expenses) at the law school for the 2017–18 academic year was $93,414.